 FOSAMPRENAVIR (FOS am pren a veer) is an antiretroviral medicine.
 It is used with other medicines to treat HIV.
 This medicine is not a cure for HIV.
-It will not stop the spread of HIV to others.
+This medicine can lower, but not fully prevent, the risk of spreading HIV to others.

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take it with or without food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 For your anti-HIV therapy to work as well as possible, take each dose exactly as prescribed.
 Do not skip doses or stop your medicine even if you feel better.
 Skipping doses may make the HIV virus resistant to this medicine and other medicines.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for selected conditions, precautions do apply.

 What side effects may I notice from receiving this medicine?